Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Method details

 \subsection{Zero-shot object pose estimation.}

-Given a pair of query image $I_q$ and reference rendering image $I_r$, we construct a ``cyclical distance'' map and define a similarity score using their corresponding DINOv2 patch features, $f_q$ and $f_r$, and feature masks $m_q$ and $m_r$.
+We pre-compute $T$ multiview renderings and depth maps for each retrieved CAD model $s_i$.
+Each query object crop $I^{o_i}$ and set of multiview images $\{I^{s_{i,j}}\}$ is encoded into normalized patch features $\mathcal{F}(I)$ using DinoV2.
+For each patch embedding from the query image, we construct a semantic correspondence to a patch embedding from each rendering view with the minimal cyclical distance~\cite{goodwin2022zero, nguyen2024gigaPose}.
+We compute correspondence score as cosine similarity between patch embeddings.
+Specifically, given a pair of query image $I_q$ and reference rendering image $I_r$, we construct a ``cyclical distance'' map and define a similarity score using their corresponding DINOv2 patch features, $f_q$ and $f_r$, and feature masks $m_q$ and $m_r$.
 For each query feature $f_q^i$ at the patch location $i$, we compute its cyclical patch $i'$ in $I_q$ as follows:

 where $S(\cdot, \cdot)$ denote as cosine similarity and a cyclical distance map is constructed as $D$ with $D_i = -||i, i'||_2$.
 In the end, we build the feature correspondences by taking at most K query-reference patch pairs $(i, j) \in \mathcal{N}$ with top-K minimal cyclical distances in $D$.
 To ensure only keeping correspondences with strong similarity, we empirically set similarity score threshold as 0.7.
-The overall similarity between $I_q$ and $I_r$ is defined as the average of similarities of feature correspondences:
+The overall similarity score between $I_q$ and $I_r$ is defined as the average of similarities of feature correspondences:

+The query image is matched to the most similar multiview rendering with the maximal averaged correspondence-wise feature similarity to produce a coarse pose hypothesis.